Best Practices for Noise-Based Augmentation to Improve the Performance of Deployable Speech-Based Emotion Recognition Systems: Analysis

-We also find that it is hard to improve performance on utterances contaminated with reverberation, a common use case, even when the training set is augmented with other types of noise.
-This can be because, reverberation adds a continuous human speech signal in the background delayed by a small period of time.
-None of the other kind of noises have speech in them, and hence augmentation doesn't aid the model to learn robustness to this kind of noise.
+However, we find that in both matched and mismatched conditions, it is hard to handle utterances contaminated with reverberation, a common use case, even when the training set is augmented with other types of noise.
+We find that this improvement in performance is even more reduced when using the wav2vec model, alluding to the model's fragility towards data integrity/structural changes.
+This can be because reverberation adds a continuous human speech signal in the background delayed by a small period of time.
+None of the other kind of noise types have speech in them, and hence augmentation doesn't aid the model to learn robustness to this kind of noise.